ddeutils/ddedocs/docs/daily-work.md

 review of data pipelines, identification of root causes, and the implementation of robust solutions without the distractions of routine tasks.

+!!! example

-Example: On identifying a recurring discrepancy in sales data, a data engineer might block off a morning to systematically trace data flow, review transformation logic, and test potential fixes.
+    On identifying a recurring discrepancy in sales data, a data engineer might block off a morning to systematically trace data flow, review transformation logic, and test potential fixes.
 This focused effort ensures that not only is the immediate issue resolved but also that systemic improvements are made to prevent future occurrences.

+---

 ### Development Time Blocks